gptscript-ai/node-gptscript/README.md

 You will see "Hello, World!" in the output of the command.

-## Client
+## GPTScript

-The client allows the caller to run gptscript files, tools, and other operations (see below).
-There are currently no options for this singleton client, so `new gptscript.Client()` is all you need.
-Although, the intention is that a single client is all you need for the life of your application, you should call `close()` on the client when you are done.
+The GPTScript instance allows the caller to run gptscript files, tools, and other operations (see below).
+There are currently no options for this class, so `new gptscript.GPTScript()` is all you need.
+Although, the intention is that a single instance is all you need for the life of your application, you should call `close()` on the instance when you are done.

 ## Options